-The MindUP program was developed not only to expand students' social and emotional awareness but also to improve their academic performance.
+The MindUP program was developed not only to expand children's social and emotional awareness but also to improve their academic performance.
 The concepts and vocabulary associated with MindUP will expand the scope of students' thinking in all academic disciplines.